Julia Somerville: Career

-Somerville was diagnosed with a benign brain tumour in August 1992 and after neurosurgery recovered well to return to work three months later.
-She returned to present to co-presented the Lunchtime News along with Nicholas Owen and later with John Suchet, plus 3D, a weekly Yorkshire Television current affairs programme from 1993 to 1998.
+She returned full time to co-presented the Lunchtime News plus 3D, a weekly Yorkshire Television current affairs programme from 1993 to 1998.
 Somerville reported on the political response to the 1993 United Kingdom budget, and narrated the six-part documentary series Special Babies about the Maternity and Special Care Baby Unit at Watford General Hospital in 1994.
 She reported from Hyde Park during the funeral of Diana, Princess of Wales in September 1997.
 Somerville also provided cover for News at Ten, and was one of the launch anchors for the ITN News Channel.

 Between 1999 and 2001, Somerville presented the daily LBC radio show London Life, a two-hour programme devoted to interviews with diverse artists.
 Following Somerville being dropped from her prime time role to younger woman newsreaders and being limited to presenting a daily radio programme, she left ITN in October 2001.

 Somerville has a lifelong interest in painting and in 2001 was a member of the judging panel for the National Portrait Gallery's BP Portrait of the Year; she has also served as a judge for several years on the Royal Institute of British Architects Annual Architecture Award Panels.
 On 18 September 2003, Somerville was appointed Chair of the Advisory Committee of the Government Art Collection, for a period of four years.

 As part of ITN's "Famous Five" with Gordon Honeycombe, Martyn Lewis, Selina Scott and Anna Ford, Somerville was brought back to the screen for one week in September 2005 for ITN's 50th anniversary.
 In 2010, Somerville returned to television news as a presenter on BBC News.
 Also in 2010, Somerville was the narrator of the experimental film Facade by artist and filmmaker Phil Coy.
 Somerville joined Rip Off Britain when the show returned in Autumn 2011 for its third series.
 She replaced Jennie Bond to host along with Angela Rippon and Gloria Hunniford.
 Together, they also presented Charlie's Consumer Angels.
 In August 2017, Somerville was a contestant on Celebrity MasterChef on BBC One.